-Companies these days have enough departments already, why is there a need for one more – Customer Success?
+Companies offering products or professional services these days have enough departments already, so why is there a need for one more – customer success?

 What is Customer Success?

-As the name suggests, customer success is a business method that ensures that your customers enjoy the highest level of satisfaction based on customer experience and their desired outcomes while using your product or service.
+As the name suggests, customer success is a business method that ensures that your customers achieve the highest level of satisfaction while using your products or services.

 That will only happen with a dedicated customer success team in place.

 A well-implemented customer success strategy reduces churn rates and improves revenue growth.

 A customer journey is the complete sum of experience that the customer goes through — from pre-sales to post-sales — while interacting with your brand and its services.

 Every touchpoint has the potential of changing your customer’s mind.